Salesforce

 Who can I contact for support with payment issues?

 This guide explains how to receive payments as a publisher with Mexican tax residency.
-It covers CFDI invoice requirements, tax details, and submission deadlines so you can ensure your payments are processed smoothly and on time.
+It covers CFDI invoice requirements, tax details, and submission deadlines to help ensure your payments are processed correctly and on time.

 1. Generate a CFDI invoice (Facturación Electrónica)

-If you're a publisher in Mexico and you receive payments in Mexican pesos (MXN), you must issue a CFDI (Comprobante Fiscal Digital por Internet) to get paid by Awin.
+If you're a publisher in Mexico and you receive payments in Mexican pesos (MXN), you must issue a CFDI (Comprobante Fiscal Digital por Internet) to receive payment from Awin.
 This applies to all legal entities, including sole traders and registered companies.

-Important: Awin can't process payments without a correctly issued CFDI invoice.
+Important: Awin cannot process payments without a correctly issued CFDI invoice.

 Mandatory invoice fields